 C. Most importantly, you must STOP telling the story when you feel any intensity whatsoever.

-D. At each stopping point, use the EFT Basic Recipe to address that intensity and, once released, continue the story to the next intense moment.
+D. At each stopping point, close your eyes and step into the moment, really be there, looking through your own eyes and use the EFT Basic Recipe to address every emotion and physical sensation with intensity and, once released, continue the story to the next intense moment.

 Stopping is critical to the success of this procedure.
+Again, at each stopping point you need to relive the moment as if it is happening now and you are in the situation.
 Most people are conditioned by conventional techniques to "be courageous" and to "feel the feelings" and to "be brave and gut through it."
 Thus, if you don't stop when intensity arises, you are likely to go right by an important healing opportunity.
 So, to repeat...

 ...if you don't stop,

 you have missed a healing opportunity!

 You are looking for Aspects here and this process often brings them to the surface without your having to dig.
 How perfect!
 Just relive the moment as if you are there and assess what emotions and / or physical sensations you have.
 Remember, we are looking for thoroughness so we want to "tap down" every ounce of the intensity involved.

 Please recognize that each stopping point is an Aspect of the story and each such Aspect should be addressed as though it was a separate event.
 So, in the interest of being specific, you want to target one emotional crescendo, (Aspect) at a time with the Basic Recipe.
 So, for each emotional crescendo (Aspect)....

 A. Estimate a 0-10 intensity rating on this moment in the story.
 If the intensity is above 5, you can tap on this intensity until it goes down to below 5 and then close your eyes and relive this moment as if it is happening right now.
 Make sure you are in the situation.
 Identify every negative emotion and / or physical sensation in this moment in the story and tap each one to zero.